-Could you be spending too much on your energy capacity charge?
+Could your business energy costs be too high?
 Chances are, your business is.
 Here’s Concise Energy’s quick guide explaining how to find out and save money on your business energy costs.

 What is capacity charge?

 Impacting on your business energy costs, put simply, there is a capacity, or a maximum level, set for your business energy use every month or year.
 This guarantees your business can always have access to this level.
-Depending on this, there’s also a minimum level of energy, known as a ‘base load’, which your business will never go below.
+Depending on this, there’s also a minimum level of energy, known as a ‘base load’.
+This is the level your business will never go below.

 When businesses are paying a regular charge for a set capacity, many end up spending too much when the levels aren’t set accurately or reassessed.
 In this case, your business’ energy use may need checking and can be adjusted to make sure it’s in-line with what your business actually uses.